 The purpose of the Academic Appeals Committee is to provide an opportunity for a student to have a hearing when he/she believes a penalty or unfair grade adversely affecting his/her academic standing was unfairly imposed.
-If satisfactory resolution of a matter is not achieved after consultation with the instructor, division chair, dean, and Vice President for Instruction, a request for a hearing must be submitted in writing to the chairperson of the Academic Appeals Committee.
-The hearing will be conducted on the Henderson County Campus and attended only by those persons authorized by the committee chairperson.
+If satisfactory resolution of a matter is not achieved after consultation with the instructor, division chair, appropriate assistant vice president of instruction or campus provost, and Vice President of Instruction, a request for a hearing must be submitted in writing to the chairperson of the Academic Appeals Committee.
+The hearing will be conducted on the TVCC-Athens Campus and attended only by those persons authorized by the committee chairperson.
 Neither the student nor the college will have an attorney present.
 This appeals process does not include appeals for forced withdrawal from developmental courses.